alfonsosn/evalyo/README.md

 # EVALYO APP

-Find your next professor, the right way.
+###*Find your next professor, the right way.*

 ## A Common Problem

-Students at Hunter College use sites like Rate My Professors to select a course.
-Students may want to know professors who teach a course.
+Students at Hunter College often use Rate My Professors to choose their courses.
+The site gives them ratings and reviews written by former students about professor.
+That way, a student can choose if the professor whether to pick a professor based on a rating or not.

-The problem with Rate My Professors is that it's a haven for disgruntled student to let their frustrations from an experience with professors.
-Harsh comments fill the site.
-And professor avoid the site due to student abuse.
+The problem with Rate My Professors is that it's a haven for disgruntled students to let their frustrations out from a previous experience with professors.
+The site is filled with sour and often harsh comments.
+Professors avoid the site due to its well-known student abuse.

-However professors arguably welcome review by students.
-Every semester they ask students to submit course evaluation, which are entered in a database for faculty and students.
+This is not to say that professors shy away from reviews by students.
+In fact, every semester they ask students to submit course evaluations, which are entered in a database for faculty and students.

 Technically, students could rely on the information from this database instead of the one provided in Rate My Professors.
+There are more reviews of Hunter Students in this site than Rate My Professors, providing a degree of historical statistical accuracy.
+Also this site does not include comments so it doesn't contain the abuse of Rate My Professors.

-However, information is not aggregated neither by professor, course, or semester, leaving more to be desired from a user perspective.
+However, the problem with this database solution is that the information is not aggregated neither by professor, course, or semester, leaving more to be desired from a user experience.
+The site could use a redesign with the student in mind.

 ## Evalyo - Great for Students and Fair for Professors